Which toxic agents were present at Camp Lejeune?

 Treatment costs estimated for toxic exposure diseases from Camp Lejeune

 The compensation our attorneys will help you obtain will also cover the costs of your healthcare and treatment.
-This is another reason why we strongly encourage you to file a claim if you developed a disease as a result of diseases emerged from toxic exposure at Camp Lejeune.
+This is another reason why we strongly encourage you to file a claim if you developed a disease as a result of diseases that emerged from toxic exposure at Camp Lejeune.
 Keep in mind that these are estimated costs and thereby, you may have to pay more or less, depending on factors such as the severity of your disease.

 - bladder cancer: $65,158 per month